dmascali/MatlabMailFeedback/README.md

  - _to_ is either a string specifying a single address, or a cell array of addresses.
  - _verbose_ (optional): [0 1 2].
-Selecet the "verbosity" of the attachements in case of failure:
+Selecet the "verbosity" of the attachments in case of failure:
-           - 0: no attachement
+           - 0: no attachment
            - 1: sends just the file that caused the error (default)
            - 2: sends all the stacked files